Learn more about Spodek Law Group and how we can help with your case.

 The Pre-Indictment Window

-The federal conviction rate of 99.6% terrifies defendants into paralysis - but that statistic only applies after charges are filed.
-Guess what?
+The federal conviction rate of 99.6% terrifies defendants into paralysis – but that statistic only applies after charges are filed.
 Before indictment, the numbers look completely different.
 Many cases never result in charges.
 Many investigations are closed without prosecution.
 The fight that matters most happens before you become a defendant, not after.

 Defense Strategies That Actually Work